PrEP & HIV PREVENTION SERVICES

 HIV spread?

-- Having sex (vaginal, anal, or oral) without a condom or dental dam with a person infected with HIV.
+• Having sex (vaginal, anal, or oral) without a condom or dental dam with a person transmitted with HIV.

-- Sharing needles with a person infected with HIV
+• Sharing needles with a person transmitted with HIV

-- Through pregnancy, childbirth or breast feeding if the mother is infected with HIV, she can infect the baby or fetus.
+• Through pregnancy, childbirth or breast feeding if the mother is transmitted with HIV, she can infect the baby or fetus.

-- Receive a transfusion of HIV – infected blood (this is very rare in the United States).
+• Receive a transfusion of HIV – transmission blood (this is very rare in the United States).

 Here are additional steps you can take to prevent HIV infection